Jens Nilssøn

 Jens Nilssøn (in Latin Joannis Nicolai) (1538–1600) was a Norwegian clergyman, educator, poet and author.
-He served as the Bishop of Oslo from 1580 to 1600.
+He served as the Bishop of Oslo from the years 1580 to 1600.

 Biography

 Nilssøn was born in Oslo, Norway.
 After the death of his father, his mother moved to Denmark.
 He went to school in Copenhagen and Roskilde.
 He became Rector at Oslo Cathedral School in 1563.
 He was one of the Oslohumanisterne, a group of men associated with St. Hallvard's Cathedral and Oslo Cathedral School.
 Through their scholarly studies, they represented a breakthrough of humanism in Norway.
 He took his Master's Degree from the University of Copenhagen in 1571.
 He served as an assistant and aide to Bishop Frants Berg and in 1564 he married the bishop's daughter Magdalena (1546-1583).
 When Bishop Berg retired in 1580, Jens Nilsson succeeded him in the bishopric.

 As Bishop, he oversaw the completion of the Reformation in his diocese.
 He published several books in Latin and Danish and corresponded with other leading personalities of the time in Denmark-Norway, among them Tycho Brahe.
 Due to his prolific writing, he is the Norwegian person who lived before 1600 who is best known today.
 He is known for his visitation books, which paint a unique picture of Norway in the 16th century.
 He also wrote poetry in Latin, was interested in natural sciences, particularly astronomy, and had a passion for Norwegian prehistory.
 He preserved several medieval manuscripts, including Jǫfraskinna, which included parts of Heimskringla.